Buddha's Birthday: Nepal

-In Nepal, Buddha's birthday is celebrated on the full moon day of May, and is a national public holiday.
+In Nepal,the birthplace of Buddha, Buddha's birthday is celebrated on the full moon day of May, and is a national public holiday.
 The festival is known by various names, Buddha Jayanti, Buddha Purnima, Vaishakh Purnima, Saga Dawa, and Vesak.
 Purnima means full moon day in Sanskrit.
 Among the Newars of Nepal, especially from the Shakya clan of Newars, it is of great importance because they consider it as a continuation of the sage of the Śākyas- the clan that Lord Buddha's family belonged to.
 Thus, they celebrate the festival which is in their language known as Swānyā Punhi (स्वांया पुन्हि), the full moon day of flowers.
 The day marks not just the birth of Shakyamuni Gautama Buddha, but also the day of his Enlightenment and Mahaparinirvana.

 The event is celebrated by gentle and serene fervour, keeping in mind the very nature of Buddhism.
 People, especially women, go to common Viharas to observe a rather longer-than-usual, full-length Buddhist sutra, something like a service.
 The usual dress is pure white.
 Non-vegetarian food is normally avoided.
 Kheer, sweet rice porridge is commonly served to recall the story of Sujata, a maiden who offered the Buddha a bowl of milk porridge.

 Buddha Purnima is the biggest day for Buddhists because on this day, it is believed three important events of the Buddha's life took place: his birth, his attaining enlightenment, and his death, Paranirvana.
 This day is known as Thrice Blessed Festival.